stamparm/maltrail/README.md

-Prebuilt sensor binaries for `x86_64` and `aarch64` are attached to every [release](https://github.com/stamparm/maltrail/releases) with a SHA-256 checksum — those need only `libpcap0.8` at runtime and no toolchain at all.
+Prebuilt sensor binaries for `x86_64` and `aarch64` are attached to every [release](https://github.com/stamparm/maltrail/releases) with a SHA-256 checksum — those need only libpcap at runtime and no toolchain at all.
+They are built against **glibc 2.28**, so they run on RHEL 8+, Debian 10+, Ubuntu 18.04+ and openSUSE Leap 15.x; the release refuses to publish a binary that needs anything newer.
+On musl (Alpine) build from source instead.
 To build from source instead:

 ```bash
 git clone --depth 1 https://github.com/stamparm/maltrail.git